 - Why is UVR (<400nm) ‘ultra’ when the wavelengths are ‘smaller’ than visible violet light (>400nm)?
 Frequency (Hz) and wavelength (nm) are inversely related and physicists (who really understand the world…) often prefer using frequency rather than wavelength.

 - What are freckles?
 Freckles are areas of focal accumulation of melanin.
 We will revisit them in the next chapter.
-They are also of interest to those of us who are not leprechauns.
+They are also of great interest to leprechauns.

 Questions: Sunburn, DNA and cancer